matthiaskoenig/exsimo/README.md

 * `pyexsimo` - python package (model generation, simulation experiments, tests, ...)
 * `results` - results of simulation experiments

+## Docker
+The analysis can be run in docker via

 ## Installation